CCrocilla/horizon-shop/README.md

     <summary>Alternative/Exception Flow</summary>

 - When the user selects a non-existent page, a 404 Error Page will be prompted guiding the user back to Home Page.
-- If the user is not logged in, it is not to leave feedbacks/reviews.
+- If the user is not logged in, he/she will not able to leave testimonial, reviews/comment and rate products.

 </details>
 <br/>